dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/creating_a_project.md

 ## Demo projects

-If you just want to see a demo project, click the "create an example project" link at the bottom of the "Create project" pop-up.
+If you just want to see a demo project, click the "example project" link under "Choose a template."
 Demo projects are a good way to get a feel for how a project works in Screendoor, and also include sample responses that you can play around with.
-Note that demo projects will be automatically deleted after 30 days.
+Note that demo projects will be deleted automatically after 30 days.